 It is the responsibility of each instructor to order textbooks for their courses.
 An email is sent out from the Bookstore prior to the start of each quarter explaining details for ordering books (see info below for Barnes & Noble Adoption & Insights Portal (AIP)).

 If additional copies of textbooks are needed for TA(s):

 - Contact the EMN Front Office staff at firstname.lastname@example.org to see if the dept. has additional copies in their textbook library.
 IF NOT, then:

-- Use the Faculty Enlight (instructions below) to contact your book’s publisher to determine whether or not they will provide additional desk copies at no charge.
+- Contact your book’s publisher to determine whether or not they will provide additional desk copies for you and your TA at no charge.
 IF NOT, then: